Farlessyost/farlessyost.github.io/surrogate-modeling-sindy.md

 ---

 <small>
-Source — W. Farlessyost & S. Singh (2021): *Reduced-Order Dynamical Models for Complex Dynamics in Manufacturing and Natural Systems Using Machine Learning*, arXiv:2110.08313.
+Source — Farlessyost, William, and Shweta Singh.
+"Reduced order dynamical models for complex dynamics in manufacturing and natural systems using machine learning."
+Nonlinear Dynamics 110.2 (2022): 1613-1631.
 </small>